LDSSA/ds-prep-course/guides/How_to_set_up_python_virtual_environments.md

 Noticed that because we used the default python3 to create our virtual environment, when we have the virtual environment active, we can refer to python3 as just python, and to pip3 as just pip.

-We can also deactivate our virtual environment (note that deactivating a virtual environment **does not** remove it) by typing the command bellow.
+We can also deactivate our virtual environment (note that deactivating a virtual environment **does not** remove it) by typing the command below.
 By doing this, we stop working in our isolated Python environment.
 Notice that once we do, on the leftmost side of the command line, the name of our virtual environment disappears:
 ```console